-You may have heard of the BRCA gene through the media, or perhaps through Angelina Jolie’s story, who underwent a double mastectomy after discovering she had the BRCA1 gene back in 2013.
+You may have heard of the BRCA gene through the media, or perhaps through the story of Angelina Jolie, who underwent a double mastectomy after discovering she had the BRCA1 gene back in 2013.
 What Jolie opted for is known as a prophylactic mastectomy, a preventive surgery for those with genetic risk of developing breast cancer.
 Many people were shocked by this decision, and some women also carrying the gene even followed suit and got tested shortly after the news broke.

 Understanding your health is a personal journey, and one that should be yours and yours alone.
 Whatever decision you do make about your health, don’t make it based on fear — make it based on fact.